AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 This project is our homework submission for the seminar Geodata analysis and modeling at the University of Bern in Switzerland.

-Overview:
+### Overview:

 This script should improve the work with Cosmo-Rea precipitation datasets.
 It contains the following processing steps:

--Downloading datasets directly via Python
+⋅⋅* Downloading datasets directly via Python

--Transforming the cummulative precipitation values to hourly precipitation values
+⋅⋅* Transforming the cummulative precipitation values to hourly precipitation values

--Resampling of Cosmo-Rea2 (2x2km grid) to a 1x1km grid and Cosmo-Rea6 (6x6km grid) to a 2x2km grid
+⋅⋅* Resampling of Cosmo-Rea2 (2x2km grid) to a 1x1km grid and Cosmo-Rea6 (6x6km grid) to a 2x2km grid

--Reprojecting the grids from a rotated pole grid to WGS84 projection
+⋅⋅* Reprojecting the grids from a rotated pole grid to WGS84 projection

--Saving the resulting files as Netcdf-file
+⋅⋅* Saving the resulting files as Netcdf-file

 Installation: